Ekown/The-Wastelander/README.md

 # The Wastelander

 Thesis game about solid waste management written in C# and uses Unity as its game engine.
-By Tancioco and Calanza.
+By Eron Tancioco and Emil Calanza.